 How long does it take to run a 5k?
-Whether you’re mapping out your plan to start training, or whether you’re wondering if your 5k time matches up with other runners, we’ve got all the information you need right here.
+Whether you’re mapping out your training plan to prepare for your first race, or you’re wondering if your 5k race time matches up with the average 5k time of other runners, we’ve got all the information you need right here.

 In this post we’re going run through . . .